the0ni0nclub/landing/readme.txt

 It's lonely at the top.
 We want to grow an organic community and eventually make our common dream come true - Rob the Rich, Give to the Poor.
 Join us. <br>
 <!-- qwertyuioqert123456789023456789 -->
 <!-- qwertyuioqert123456789023456789 -->
-<span id="k">$0NI0N</span> is an ERC-20 token giving you the access to our private community that's most likely will build you a fortune.
+<span id="k">$0NI0N</span> is an ERC-20 token giving you the access to our private community that will most likely build you a fortune.
 Feel comfortable to pass and never remember, but be sure to make your own choice.
 <!-- qwertyuioqert123456789023456789 -->
 <!-- qwertyuioqert123456789023456789 -->
 Total supply 500